The new tech palaces: visionary HQs, or cursed trophies?

 While these plans radiate optimism, they risk bringing down a curse that has befallen big companies just as they construct pyramid-scale palaces.

-The New York Times Co, Wall Street bank Bear Stearns and chemical company Union Carbide also built ambitious headquarters just before their businesses hit tough times.
+The New York Times Co (NYT.N), Wall Street bank Bear Stearns and chemical company Union Carbide also built ambitious headquarters just before their businesses hit tough times.

 The "campus curse" has claimed several tech victims as well.

-Since then, Yahoo Inc, MySpace, Inktomi, Sun Microsystems and Silicon Graphics have either hatched plans for or moved into swaggering headquarters, only to hit the skids.
+Since then, Yahoo Inc (YHOO.O), MySpace, Inktomi, Sun Microsystems and Silicon Graphics SGI.O have either hatched plans for or moved into swaggering headquarters, only to hit the skids.
 Google moved into Silicon Graphics' campus and Facebook took over Sun's headquarters.

 PRODUCTIVITY PREMIUM?